opensessions/opensessions/docs/ROUTES.md

 # Route Documentation

-Routes - what do they want to know and do they return things?
-Let's find out!
+Routes - What Do They Want to Know and Do They Return Things?
+Let's Find Out!

 ## API